Kingxukai/linux/Documentation/usb/gadget_multi.rst

 USB Mass Storage functions.

 A CDC ECM (Ethernet) function may be turned on via a Kconfig option and RNDIS can be turned off.
-If they are both enabled the gadget will have two configurations -- one with RNDIS and another with CDC ECM[3].
+If they are both enabled the woke gadget will have two configurations -- one with RNDIS and another with CDC ECM[3].

 Please note that if you use non-standard configuration (that is enable